Monodromy groups of Lagrangian tori in the symplectic 4-space: Introduction

 called a {\em smooth} (resp. {\em Lagrangian, Hamiltonian}) monodromy of $L$ if $\phi_t$ is smooth (resp.
 Lagrangian, Hamiltonian).
 The group of all smooth monodromies of $L$ is called the {\em smooth monodromy group} (SMG) of $L$, and is denoted by $\cS(L)$.
 Likewise, $\cL(L)$ and $\cH(L)$ denote the {\em Lagrangian monodromy group} (LMG) and the {\em Hamiltonian monodromy group} (HMG) of $L$ respectively.
 It is easy to see that $\cH(L)\subset \cL(L)\subset \cS(L)$.
+Note that though we focus only on Lagrangian $2$-tori here, the groups $\cH(L)$, $\cL(L)$ and $\cS(L)$ are defined for any embedded Lagrangian submanifold $L$ of any dimension.

 The interest in such monodromy groups is to study the Lagrangian knot problem \cite{EP3} from a different perspective.
 Clearly if $L$ and $L'$ are smoothly isotopic, then their smooth monodromy groups are isomorphic.
 Similar conclusion holds for the Lagrangian and the Hamiltonian cases as well.
 In \cite{Y1} we studied $\cH(L)$ for $L$ being either a monotone Clifford torus or a Chekanov torus.
 The latter was constructed (and called a {\em special torus}) by Chekanov in \cite{C}.
 We proved that these two tori are distinguished by their spectrums associated to their Hamiltonian monodromy groups \cite{Y1}.
-In this note we will focus on $\cL(L)$ and $\cS(L)$ to better understand the relation between smooth isotopy and Lagrangian isotopy through the monodromy groups.
+Another result concerning $\cH(L)$ was obtained by Hu, Lalonde and Leclercq in their preprint \cite{HLaLe}, in which they proved that the Hamiltonian monodromy group $\cH(L)$ is trivial for any weakly exact Lagrangian submanifold $L$ of a symplectic manifold.
+In this note we will focus on $\cL(L)$ and $\cS(L)$ instead.

 Recall from \cite{P} that the Maslov class $\mu=\mu_L\in H^1(L,\Z)$ of a Lagrangian torus $L\subset \R^4$ is nonzero with divisibility 2.
 An element $h\in \cL(L)$ clearly has to satisfy $\mu\circ h=\mu$.
 Note that in general symplectic manifolds, $h\in \cL(L)$ also has to preserve the {\em linking class} $\ell_L\in H^1(L,\Z)$ (see \cite{EP2} and Section \ref{maslink}) whenever defined.
 However, since $\ell_L=0$ for any embedded $L\subset \R^4$ \cite{EP2}, it imposes no further restriction on $\cL(L)$.
 Let $G_\mu$ denote the formal subgroup of all group isomorphisms $g:H_1(L,\Z)\to H_1(L,\Z)$ such that $\mu\circ g=\mu$.
 Clearly $\cL(L)$ is a subgroup of $G_\mu$.
 Our first result is the following: